ionic-enterprise/ionic-training-decks/src/assets/data/markdown/identity-vault-react/custom-pin.md

     </AuthContext.Provider>
   );
 ```

+If you run the application now on a device that does not support biometrics, you should be able to experience the completed custom passcode implementation!

 This is just one possible implementation.
 You do not have to use a single dialog with the mode sent as a property.
 You could use two completely different dialogs.
 You could use different dialogs for iOS and Android.
 You could generate a random PIN and display it to the user when setting the passcode and then display a dialog to get the PIN back from the user.
 You can basically do anything you want so long as it makes sense.